-Once upon a time, in a small watch shop in a (relatively) small California town, there was a watch display case.
-This was before I really knew much at all about Vacheron Constantin as a brand and company.
-There was a display case.
+Once upon a time in a small watch shop in a (relatively) small California town before GaryG really knew much at all about Vacheron Constantin as a brand and company. there was a display case.
 And a watch: the Vacheron Constantin Malte Squelette.